Millennial Homeownership: Tips For A Changing Market

 There was a time when most Americans thought millennials would never buy a home.
-But as this generation gets older and we move into 2021, these predictions are being proved false.
+But as this generation gets older and we move into 2023, these predictions are being proven false.

-Though the millennial home buying rate was delayed a few years compared to earlier generations, millennials have been buying homes in large numbers.
-This has caused a major shift in the real estate market and helped the industry remain alive and well.
+Though the millennial home buying rate was delayed compared to earlier generations, millennials have been buying homes in large numbers.
+This has caused a major shift in the housing market, helping the real estate industry remain alive and well.

-Millennials adjusting to new lives and career changes are attracted to having low interest rates, more space, property ownership and the ability to grow their own wealth.
-Many millennials want a place to call their own, and don’t like the idea of living in a rental property for a long, extended period of time.
+Millennials adjusting to new lives and career changes are attracted to low interest rates, more space, property ownership and the ability to grow their own wealth.
+Many millennials want a place to call their own, and don’t like the idea of living in a rental property for an extended period of time.

 Yet, while many millennials are making big steps toward home ownership, other millennials feel barred from buying a home due to certain roadblocks faced by their generation.

-For many career-driven millennials, student loans have become a way of life.
+The last few years have shed light on the impact of inflation on tuition and the affordability of higher education.
+College has never been more expensive than it is today, and rising interest rates on student loans have pushed up the overall cost of borrowing.
 And in the midst of the current student debt crisis, there are a number of ways in which student loans could impact a millennial’s ability to get approved for a loan or buy a home.

 On average, 83% of non-homeowners said that their student loan debt is preventing them from buying a house.
 This can affect a home buyer’s ability to save for a down payment on the house, meet monthly mortgage payments, and even qualify for a mortgage due to a higher debt-to-income ratio (DTI).

 Student loans can impact a buyer’s DTI in multiple ways, whether they’re deferred or in repayment.
-If you have a high DTI and little or bad credit, you might consider paying off your student loans to lower your DTI and build a better credit score.
-We’ll talk more about your credit score next.
+Generally, most mortgage lenders want to see a DTI of 50% or less to qualify for a conventional loan.
+A high DTI and little or bad credit can affect millennial homeownership.
+So, you might consider paying off your student loans or looking into student loan relief to lower your DTI and build a better credit score.

 Credit history and credit score can also impact a millennial’s ability to get approved for a loan or buy a home.